Hallandale Beach And Broward County Florida Child Custody Attorney

 I have a long history of safeguarding children and families — both in my life and in my career:

-If you have any questions, either call my office or e-mail me for a free, limited initial consultation with a lawyer.
+If you have any questions, either call my office or email me to schedule a free, initial phone consultation.